jmrobles/AWSmyIP/README.md

 # Daemon in Go to setup your DNS A Record in AWS Route 53
 ---
-Simple dameon Go program to automatically set your remote IP adress.
+Simple daemon Go program to automatically set your remote IP adress.

 It's an own alternative to others providers such as no-ip or dyndns.

 ## How to use it?

 Just put in your system init scripts.